 As reported in our report on Form 8-K, filed with the SEC on August 5, 2022, at our 2022 annual general meeting, approximately 93% of the votes cast on our SEC Say-on-Pay proposal supported the compensation paid to our named executive officers.
 At our 2022 annual general meeting, we also held a separate non-binding advisory shareholder vote on the frequency of future shareholder advisory votes regarding the compensation program for our named executive officers, commonly referred to as a "say-on-frequency" vote.
 At the 2022 annual general meeting, our shareholders approved, on an advisory basis, a proposal to take the say-on-pay vote every two years until the next required say-on-frequency vote.
-Accordingly, our next say-on-pay vote will occur at the 2024 annual general meeting and our next say-on-frequency vote will occur at the 2028 annual general meeting.
+Accordingly, our next say-on-pay vote will occur at the 2024 annual general meeting.